-My name is Hannah, and although I didn’t begin this post writing “your name is Hannah,” I freely admit to (sometimes) liking second-person narration.
+My name is Lynda, and although I didn’t begin this post writing “your name is Lynda,” I freely admit to (sometimes) liking second-person narration.

 While it may be a little too dramatic to call second person the dark alley of literary writing, it is a place where most modern-day writers of good repute don’t want to be found wandering-and not just for fear of running into whatever sketchy patrons may be lingering there.